We often hear about new mums taking career breaks. But what about dads?

 More and more dads are wanting to live a more balanced life, taking a more present and engaged role in the day-to-day upbringing of their children.
 Now, instead of taking a few days’ paternity leave and returning to work as would’ve been expected in previous generations, expectant dads are considering all the options available to them when they discover they’re becoming a father.

-Simon from GPS return discusses the options, and for those that live in Yorkshire, a particularly good offer.
+Simon from GPS return discusses the options around a career break, and for those that live in Yorkshire, a particularly good offer.
 The rest of this article are in Simon’s own words.

 So, can dads have career breaks?
 Simply put, yes they can, but I guess you are going to have some concerns.

 Career breaks are often perceived as roadblocks.
 The idea that other people might think negatively of you if you show them a CV with a career break on it.
 There is very little factual evidence behind this assumption, but it is still a cause for concern.
 Even to the point where it might actually stop you applying for a job.

 But how do you get passed it, where do you turn to for help?

 Return to work programmes

 There are more and more programs and services out there to help Mums return to work.
 But what about us, the Dads?
 Some people might say that, as men, we should just get on with it or that Google will have the answer.
 I live in Yorkshire and being in Yorkshire you might hear this more often that others and I think we can all agree that neither of those are particularly very helpful.

 But there is another option, somewhere you can turn to if you need some guidance.
 (Which, by the way, is an absolutely normal thing to do if you don’t know what step to take next).